shankar-r10n/aks-win-nodepool-msi-sql/README.md

 CREATE USER [<identity-name>] FROM EXTERNAL PROVIDER
 ```

-4. Provide the needed - `serverName`, `databaseName`, `clientId` , `aadTenantId` and connection string details in the requiste sections of the sample  .NET  application.
+4. In the sample app - NPTester - for the Provide the needed - `serverName`, `databaseName`, `clientId`  and connection string details in the requiste sections of the sample  .NET  application.
 5. Build/push to container registry and deploy the app to the AKS Cluster.
 > A sample yaml file - winnp.yaml - is provided in the repo.
 6. Verify that connection to Alpha DB is successful.